You may wish to read an introduction to the Holy Roman Empire of the German Nations first.

 (September 1716) Count Schoonbourn's villa is one of the most magnificent; the furniture all rich brocades, so well fancied and fitted up, nothing can look more gay and splendid; not to speak of a gallery, full of rarities of coral, mother of pearl, and, throughout the whole house, a profusion of gilding, carving, fine paintings, the most beautiful porcelain, statues of alabaster and ivory, and vast orange and lemon trees in gilt pots.

 Letters of the Right Honourable Lady Mary Wortley Montague: Written during Her Travels in Europe, Asia and Africa to Persons of Distinction, Men of Letters, &c. in Different Parts of Europe

 While the Belvedere is almost untouched by the development and modernization of Vienna, other villas suffer from being today right on the edge of a very busy road, without that countryside background which enhanced their elegant design.

-Another interesting XVIIIth century building outside the walls was designed by the Fischer von Erlach (father and son) in 1719-23 to host the imperial stables.
-It is an immense building, now used for cultural purposes; its many entrances and also the internal archways have all the same decoration, although with slight variations: the head of a happy, almost garrulous horse next to its threatening armour.
+Another interesting XVIIIth century palace outside the walls was designed by Johann Bernhard Fischer von Erlach and his son Joseph Emanuel in 1719-23 to house the imperial stables.
+It is an immense building because it was enlarged in the XIXth century; its many entrances and also the internal archways have all the same decoration, although with variations which reflect changes in artistic tastes, from frivolous Rococo to sober academicism.

 Pages in this section of the website in recommended order: